sunfounder/pico-2w-kit/docs/source/cproject/ar_rfid.rst

 6.5 Interfacing RFID
 ===========================================

-In this lesson, we'll explore how to use **Radio Frequency Identification (RFID)** technology with the Raspberry Pi Pico 2w.
-RFID allows for wireless communication between a reader and tags, which can be used for identification, authentication, and data storage.
+In this lesson, we'll explore how to use **Radio Frequency Identification (RFID)** technology with the Raspberry Pi Pico 2 W. RFID allows for wireless communication between a reader and tags, which can be used for identification, authentication, and data storage.

 * :ref:`cpn_mfrc522`